Classical computational simulation of the FeMo-cofactor model to chemical accuracy and its implications: Ground state estimation for FeMo-co active space models

 \subsubsection{Composite energy estimation}

 We estimate the final UCC energy for BS7-C, BS8-E and BS8-F by adding a composite post-Q correction.
 To estimate the contribution of post quadruples connected correlations, we use an Fe dimer reference system (FeIII-FeII, see Sec.~\ref{sec:sm-spin}) for which we have computed the D, T, Q and post-Q correlation increments, against which we can compare the corresponding D, T, and Q correlation increments for FeMo-co.
 If FeMo-co can be viewed as an extension of the Fe dimer (i.e. multiple connected copies with the same qualitative correlations), then we can expect a constant ratio of the increments between the systems.
+(Of course, whether this type of relationship can be found or holds will depend on the system, thus this scaling relation is an empirical one).

 In Supplementary Table \ref{tab:sm-fm-ucc-post-q} we show the correlation increments and ratios.
 For LLDUC model, we use the UHF, UCCSD, and UCCSDT energies with their respective best reference to minimize the fluctuation and reference dependence of the increment ratio at different correlation levels.
 We see that the ratio of the correlation increments is indeed roughly constant, suggesting that the chosen Fe dimer is a good model system for the correlations in FeMo-co.
 We estimate the post-Q increment ratio as the average of the D, T, and Q ratios, which gives the post-Q correction as $-0.003963, -0.003980$, and $-0.004134$ Hartrees, for BS7-C, BS8-E and BS8-F, respectively.
 Adding these corrections to the composite UCCSDTQ energy, we estimate the exact UCC energy as $-22140.410812, -22140.411097$, and $-22140.409875$ Hartrees, for BS7-C, BS8-E and BS8-F, respectively.